memphis242/.github/pull_request_template.md

 # Project Planning Tool User Story / Defect Number | Issue #
 <!--
-Include what project planning item was completed (or partially completed) by this PR -->
+Include what project planning item was completed (or partially completed) by this PR.
+-->